-We offer majors and minors in classical studies, French, German, Japanese and Spanish.
+We offer majors and minors in Chinese, Classical Studies, French, German, Japanese

 A major or minor in a second or third language pairs well with many other fields of study and is one of the easiest double-majors to earn while at Hope College.
 Language skills provide our students with opportunities to travel the world and open up the opportunities available after graduating.